-The Cyprus Law on International Commercial Arbitration 1987, Law Number 101/87 ("the ICA Law") regulates international commercial arbitration.
-The ICA Law defines the words 'international arbitration' as an arbitration between two parties who have their place of business in different states.
+The Cyprus Law on International Commercial Arbitration 1987, Law 101 of 1987 ("the ICA Law") regulates international commercial arbitration.
+The ICA Law defines the words 'international arbitration' as arbitration between two parties who have their place of business in different states.
 The word 'commercial' is defined as referring to matters 'arising from relationships of a commercial nature' and so may be widely interpreted.